 - Click on the time section and enter the time that the event starts and ends.

 - Click the alert: option on the time section and select Custom in the drop-down menu.

 - Click Message with sound and select an alarming way.

-- Select the alert time (usually before the event happens) when the alarm to go off at the minutes before field.
+- Select the alert time (usually before the event happens) when the alarm goes off the minutes before the field.
 Then, click OK.

 Then, the alarm will remind you at the set time as long as your Mac computer turns on.
 And the alarm you set with Calendar on Mac also syncs with your iPhone or iPad.

 Though Reminders on your Mac machine are not an alarm, they can remind you of your set event via a notification.